mirror/dd-wrt/src/router/python/Doc/library/os.rst

    This is implemented using :class:`subprocess.Popen`; see that class's documentation for more powerful ways to manage and communicate with subprocesses.

+.. function:: register_at_fork(*, before=None, after_in_parent=None, \
+                               after_in_child=None)

+   Register callables to be executed when a new child process is forked using :func:`os.fork` or similar process cloning APIs.
+   The parameters are optional and keyword-only.
+   Each specifies a different call point.

+   * *before* is a function called before forking a child process.
+   * *after_in_parent* is a function called from the parent process after forking a child process.
+   * *after_in_child* is a function called from the child process.

+   These calls are only made if control is expected to return to the Python interpreter.
+A typical :mod:`subprocess` launch will not trigger them as the child is not going to re-enter the interpreter.

+   Functions registered for execution before forking are called in reverse registration order.
+Functions registered for execution after forking (either in the parent or in the child) are called in registration order.

+   Note that :c:func:`fork` calls made by third-party C code may not call those functions, unless it explicitly calls :c:func:`PyOS_BeforeFork`, :c:func:`PyOS_AfterFork_Parent` and :c:func:`PyOS_AfterFork_Child`.

+   There is no way to unregister a function.

+   Availability: Unix.

+   .. versionadded:: 3.7

 .. function:: spawnl(mode, path, ...)